 5.2.6.1.2.
 A lane change procedure shall be predictable and manageable for other vehicles or other road users.

-Paragraph 5.2.6.5.1., amended to read:
+Renumber following footnotes accordingly and Paragraph 5.2.6.5.1., amended to read:

 5.2.6.5.1.
 Lane Change Procedure: Additional specific requirements for regular lane changes

-The activated system shall only initiate a regularif the following conditions are fulfilled:
+The activated system shall only initiate3 a regular lane change LCP if the following conditions are fulfilled:

 (a) There is a reason for a lane change (e.g. Operation cannot be continued in the current lane, for the purpose of overtaking a slower moving vehicle, where a lane change is required by national traffic rules).

 (b) The target lane is a regular lane of travel, or hard shoulder temporarily opened up as a regular lane of travel.